posjodin/RIOT/boards/avr-rss2/README-avr-rss2.md

 ----------------
 V1.3 2021-01-25

-This guide's aim is to help you start using RIOT-OS for RSS2 boards
+This guide's aim is to help you start using RIOT-OS on RSS2 boards
-* Based on MCU AtMega256RFR2 (Current.
+* Based on MCU AtMega256RFR2 (Board.
 Rev2.3 and Rev2.4)

 This guide assumes that you have basic understanding of how to use the command line and can perform basic admin tasks on UNIX family OSs.
 You